Polarized superspecial simple abelian surfaces with real Weil numbers: The classification of into genera

-For the rest of this section, we focus exclusively on the Weil $p$-number $\pi=\sqrt{p}$.
+For the rest of this paper, we focus exclusively on the Weil $p$-number $\pi=\sqrt{p}$.
 In particular, $A=\Z[\sqrt{p}]$ from now on.
-A preliminary genera classification for $\ppav(\sqrt{p})$ has already been discussed in Lemma~\ref{lem:genus-preliminary}.
-We flesh out the details below and describe the endomorphism rings to prepare for the class number and type number calculations.
+From the classification of \dieu modules (particularly, Lemma~\ref{lem:unique-dieu-p}), we see that to classify $\ppav(\sqrt{p})$ into genera, it is enough to classify the isometric classes of self-dual $A_2$-lattices in $(V_2, \psi_2)$, as $A_\ell$ may be a non-maximal order only when $\ell=2$..